Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 _**Prerequisite:** Level 5+ Warlock_

-As a Reaction when you take damage, you can entomb yourself in ice, which melts away at the end of your next turn.
+As a **:rsc-r: Reaction**{ .rsc } when you take damage, you can entomb yourself in ice, which melts away at the end of your next turn.
 You gain 10 Temporary Hit Points per Warlock level, which take as much of the triggering damage as possible.
-Immediately after you take the damage, you are Vulnerabile to fire damage, your **:rsc-spd: speed**{ .rsc } is reduced to 0, and you gain the Incapacitated condition.
+Immediately after you take the damage, you are Vulnerabile to fire damage, your **:rsc-spd: Speed**{ .em } is reduced to 0, and you gain the Incapacitated condition.
 These effects, including any remaining Temporary Hit Points, all end when the ice melts.

 Once you use this Invocation, you can't use it again until you finish a short or Long Rest.